Things to do in K’gari (Fraser Island)

 The constant water flow and high humidity here, coupled with the extra nutrients brought in the creek waters and extra protection from the wind from the surrounding forests all combine to create a special sheltered micro-climate here.

-You will find plants growing here that are found nowhere else on Fraser Island.
+You will find plants growing here that are found nowhere else on the island.
 Even if you are not much of a botanist, it is a nice place to stretch your legs!

 Take a Sightseeing Flight with Air Fraser Island

-There may not be a Fraser Island airport, but Fraser Island is one of only two places in the world where you can take off from a plane on the beach!
+There may not be an airport on K’gari, but it is one of only two places in the world where you can take off from a plane on the beach!
 (The other being Barra Island in Scotland).

 And at 75 miles long, it makes 75 Mile Beach the longest airstrip in the world!